 Bring the power back to the state

-Libertarians strongly advocate a return of health-care policy to the states, either directly, or through conversion of Medicaid into block grants to the states with policy freedom at the state level, or via waivers allowing Nevada to redesign our programs more intelligently.
+Libertarians strongly advocate a return of health-care policy to the states, either directly, or through conversion of Medicaid into block grants to the states with policy freedom at the state level, or via waivers allowing Utah to redesign our programs more intelligently.

 Removing state-level barriers to health-care service provision

 As noted above, state governments often exacerbate the problems stemming from federal mis-regulation of health care.
-Nevada is no different.
+Utah is no different.
 State-level regulations have numerous damaging effects that reduce the availability of services, increase costs, and decrease competition and innovation.
 The over-regulation and mis-regulation of health-care professionals via increasingly onerous licensing requirements, restrictions on what those professionals can do, and centralized planning of the use of medical resources all work to harm patients, especially those suffering from mental-health issues.
 We must revisit our state-level laws and regulations, not just focus on federal policy and implementation of the Affordable Care Act.

 The most common Libertarian position on immigration is open borders; however, this is a very complex issue when we factor in the variables of our times such as central banking, fiat currency and wealth distribution programs.
 Open borders will work if neighboring countries operate under free market conditions also.
 All countries would benefit from the freedom of economical mobility.
 All countries would economically benefit from free trade and mutual cooperation without government interventions.